snkas/basic-sim/doc/ptop_topology.md

 It encompasses the following files:

+* **Topology:** `model/core/topology.h`

-* `model/core/topology.h` - Base topology class
+  Base topology class.

+* **TopologyPtop:** `model/core/topology-ptop.cc/h`

-* `model/core/ptop-topology.cc/h` -- Point-to-point topology class
+  Point-to-point topology class.

+* **TopologyPtopQueueSelectorDefault:** `model/core/topology-ptop-queue-selector-default.cc/h`

+  Selector to parse a value into its corresponding queue for a sending net-device.

+* **TopologyPtopReceiveErrorModelSelectorDefault:** `model/core/topology-ptop-receive-error-model-selector-default.cc/h`

+  Selector to parse a value into its corresponding receive error model for a receiving net-device.

+* **TopologyPtopTcQdiscSelectorDefault:** `model/core/topology-ptop-tc-qdisc-selector-default.cc/h`

+  Selector to parse a value into its corresponding traffic-control queue discipline for a sending net-device.

 ## Getting started